4K1V4E/2048_Game/README.md

 ## Description

-A recreation of the popular mobile game 2048.
+A re-creation of the popular mobile game 2048.

 ## Support